alphagov/govuk-developer-docs/source/manual/deploying-terraform.html.md

 ### 1. Check that you have sufficient access

-Which changes you can deploy depends on the level of access you have to our AWS environments.
+Which changes you can deploy depends on the role you have assumed in our AWS environments.

-- `govuk-users` can't deploy anything.
+- `govuk-users` can only assume readonly roles, so cannot apply terraform
-- `*-powerusers` can deploy anything except IAM.
+- people with production access can assume `poweruser` roles, which can deploy anything except IAM
-- `*-administrators` can deploy anything.
+- people with production access can assume `administrator` roles, which can deploy anything

-You can find which class of user you are [infra-security project in govuk-aws-data](https://github.com/alphagov/govuk-aws-data/tree/master/data/infra-security).
+You should always use the least privileged role that will let you accomplish your task.

+Unless your terraform plan needs to make changes to IAM resources, use a poweruser role.

 ### 2. Install `gds-cli`